luckydonald/pytg/README.md

 ## **Usage**

->***Note***: The examples files produce syntax errors for python 3.0 - 3.2, the pytg package itself is not affacted by this!
+>***Note***: The examples files produce syntax errors for python 3.0 - 3.2, the pytg package itself is not affected by this!
 > To fix, just remove the ```u``` in front of the strings: change ```u"foobar"``` to ```"foobar``` (see [issue #39](https://github.com/luckydonald/pytg/issues/39#issuecomment-129992777) and [Python 3.3 accepts ```u'unicode'``` syntax again](https://docs.python.org/3/whatsnew/3.3.html?highlight=unicode)).

 #### *Start* telegram